ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-l remembered face appears;
-We see them ns in times long past,
-From each to each kind looks are cast;
-We hear their words, their smiles behold,
-They&#x27;re round us as they were of old
-We are all here.

-We are all here!
-Father, Mother,
-Sister, Brother,

-You that I love with love so dear—
-This may not long of us be said,
-Soon must we join the gathered dend,
-And by the hearth we now sit round,
-Some other eirele will be found.
-O then that wisdom may we know,
-That yields a life of peace below;
-80 in the world to follow this,
-May each repent, in words of bliss,
-Woea&#x27;re all—all here!

 Nowre Sesyrimexts,—This is an agreea­
 ble world after all.
 If we would only bring
 ourselves to look at the objects thas surround